infovore/ResponsiveAnalogRead/README.md

 3. It classifies changes in the input voltage as being "active" or not.
 A lack of activity tells it to sleep.

 ### Activity threshold
 - `void setActivityThreshold(float newThreshold) // the amount of movement that must take place for it to register as activity and start moving the output value.
-Defaults to 4.0. (version 1.1+)`
+Defaults to 16.0.(version 1.1.0+)`

 ### Snap multiplier
 - `void setSnapMultiplier(float newMultiplier)`